uiii/ProcessWire-FieldtypePDF/README.md

 # PDF Fieldtype/Inputfield 1.1.0

+> This is a version compatible only with **ProcessWire 2.x**
+> For ProcessWire 3.x version see [devns](https://github.com/uiii/ProcessWire-FieldtypePDF/tree/devns) branch

 Module for ProcessWire CMS allowing you to easily generate images from the PDF files embedded to the site.

 1. [Requirements](#requirements)